Mexico in the OTI Festival 1977

 Mexico was represented at the OTI Festival 1977 with the song "Hombre", written and performed by José María Napoleón.
-The Mexican participating broadcaster, Televisa, selected its entry through a national selection with several phases.
+The Mexican participating broadcaster, Televisa, selected its entry through a national televised competition with several phases.
 The song, that was performed in position 7, placed 17th out of 21 competing entries, tying with zero votes with the songs from Brazil, Costa Rica, Guatemala, and Honduras.

 National stage

-Televisa held a national selection with four televised qualifying rounds and a final to select its entry for the 6th edition of the OTI Festival.
+Televisa held a national competition with four televised qualifying rounds and a final to select its entry for the 6th edition of the OTI Festival.
 This sixth edition of the National OTI Festival featured forty songs, of which ten reached the final.

-The shows were held at Teatro de la Ciudad in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2.
-The musical director was Chucho Ferrrer, who conducted the Single Union of Music Workers of Mexico orchestra when required.
+The shows were held at Televisa San Ángel studios in Mexico City, were presented by Raúl Velasco, and were broadcast on Canal 2 within the show Siempre en Domingo.
+The musical director was Chucho Ferrer, who conducted the Single Union of Music Workers of Mexico orchestra when required.
 Hermanos Zavala, the single mixed backing choir, were credited on the songs they accompanied.